-We’ve travelled before with Addy when she was 4 months old but this time she was a little older and we stayed on vacation for longer.
-There were some things that I did the same but here’s a few things that were helpful this time around!
+We traveled before with Addy when she was 4 months old, but this time she was a little older and we stayed on vacation for longer.
+There were some things that I did the same but here are a few things that were helpful this time around!

 I make a percentage of money off the affiliate links provided in this post at no additional cost to you, thank you for your support.